-If you’ve mastered our 5-Minute Beginner Ab Workout, this intense ab circuit workout is for you!
+If you’ve mastered my 5-Minute Beginner Ab Workout, this intense home ab workout is a great progression.
+These advanced ab exercises will strengthen your core from every angle.

 Improve core strength at home with these intense ab exercises.